dreamwaffer/via-project/README.md

 ## Used APIs

 - [Weather API](https://openweathermap.org/api) to get information about weather at locations of JumPoint
-- [Mapy.cz API](https://api.mapy.cz/) to show the JumPoints on the map
+- [Leaflet API](https://leafletjs.com/) to show the JumPoints on the map.
+I used [reactJS library](https://react-leaflet.js.org/)
-- Custom API with [MongoDB](https://www.mongodb.com/) to add a new JumPoint
+- Custom API with [PostgreSQL](https://www.postgresql.org/) to add a new JumPoint

 ## Used Technologies

-- React.js - frontend
+- ReactJS - frontend
-- Python - backend
+- Java Spring - backend
-- MongoDB - database
+- PostgreSQL - database